jingtao-lbl/DownscalingReanalysis/README.md

 # 2. WindAdjustment
 A package for downscaling reanalysis wind speed from coarse-resolution to high-resolution, accounting for fine-resolution heterogeneity.
--	Based on a high-resolution (e.g., 1 km) land cover map, the package first derives maps of roughness length and displacement height at the consistent spatial resolution.
+-	Based on a high-resolution (e.g., 1 km) landcover map, the package first derives maps of roughness length and displacement height at the consistent spatial resolution.
--	The package then derives high-resolution friction velocity and then generates wind speeds adjusted for high-resolution subgrid variability (Equation 6 in Tao and Barros (2018)).
+-	The package then derives high-resolution friction velocity and then generates wind speeds adjusted for subgrid-scale variability (Equation 6 in Tao and Barros (2018)).

 # 3. TopoCloudCorrSolarRad
 A package for downscaling coarse-resolution reanalysis downward shortwave (solar) radiation to high-resolution, meanwhile accounting for topographic and cloudiness corrections.